 \subsection{Prediction pipeline}

-To apply a trained detector to the whole SDC2 MAIN cube, we decompose it into input regions along all three axes.
-To ensure that a source is fully contained in at least one input region, we need a minimum overlap of at least half the maximum source size in each dimension.
+To apply a trained detector to the whole SDC2 MAIN cube, we decomposed it into input regions along all three axes.
+To ensure that a source is fully contained in at least one input region, a minimum overlap of at least half the maximum source size is required in each dimension.
 In addition, the overlap must be a multiple of the backbone reduction factor to align subregions mapped by detection units from adjacent inputs, which is necessary for multiple detection filtering.
-We settled on an overlap of 8 pixels in the sky axes and of 32 channels in the frequency axis.
-This imposes constraints on the detector input size, which must be large enough to minimize the proportion of overlapping volume, as it directly impacts the inference pipeline efficiency.
-The required wide frequency overlap was one of our motivations in having 256 frequency channels per input (Sects.~\ref{sec:network_backbone} and~\ref{sec:training_example_gen}).
+We settled on an overlap of 8 pixels along the sky axes and of 32 channels along the frequency axis.
+This imposes constraints on the detector input size, which must be large enough to minimize the proportion of overlapping volume, as this directly affects the computational efficiency of the inference pipeline.
+The required wide frequency overlap was one of the motivations for having 256 frequency channels per input (Sects.~\ref{sec:network_backbone} and~\ref{sec:training_example_gen}).

-Storing the MAIN cube in system memory to decompose it dynamically is technically challenging.
+Storing the MAIN cube in system memory and decomposing it dynamically is technically challenging.
 Thus, we rely on the cube slicing described in Sect.~\ref{sec:cube_normalization}.
 The detector is applied to all input regions of all subcubes, preserving only detections with an objectness score above 0.1.
 Multiple detections within each input are filtered through a first non-maximum suppression (NMS) using a 3D DIoU threshold of 0.1.
 Multiple detections from overlapping inputs are also removed using a secondary NMS with a threshold of -0.3.
-Detections are then transformed back to the SDC2 catalog format by converting 3D positions to RA, Dec, and central frequency, and by inverting the normalizations for the predicted source parameters.
+Detections are then transformed back to the SDC2 catalog format by converting 3D positions to RA, Dec, and central frequency, and by inverting the normalization applied to the predicted source parameters.